FelipeSBarros/foss4g_template/content/about.md

 solve the World's problems one bit at a time, that connects us.

 The international conference series started in 2004 under the name FOSS/GRASS User Conference and has been known as FOSS4G since 2006.
-The European regional branch of the conference dates back to 2012 when the first FOSS4G Central and Eastern Europe (FOSS4G-CEE) was held in Prague, Czechia.
-Set to take place when the international conference is not in Europe, the European edition has since then visited Bucharest, Romania (2013); Bremen, Germany (2014);
-Como, Italy (2015); Paris, France (2017); Guimarães, Portugal (2018).

-Bringing the conference series to Tartu, the start-up capital of Estonia, gives the participants here the opportunity to present their work, make contacts and share experiences among people dealing with similar problems on a global scale.
-Bringing a recognized and important conference series to Estonia offers local professionals and students access to high-quality educational material and the opportunity to learn from internationally recognized experts.
+It was recently hosted in Florence, Italy (2022) and Prizren, Kosovo (2023).

+Bringing the conference series to Belém ...